 Mosque Keizerstraat, Ahmadiyya mosque in Paramaribo, Suriname

-A wooden mosque originally built in 1932 first served the Muslim community in Paramaribo.
-It was replaced by the current stone structure to accommodate the growing congregation.
+A wooden mosque built in 1932 first served the Muslim community on this site in Paramaribo.
+It was replaced in the 1980s by the current stone structure to accommodate more worshippers.

 This mosque serves as a hub for the Muslim community in Paramaribo and represents their presence in the city's religious life.
 Local Muslims gather here for prayers and important celebrations throughout the year.